aidadatahub/aidadatahub.github.io/sharing/policy/index.md

 AIDA also provides lightweight [data sharing agreement templates](../templates/#data-sharing-agreements) that can be used as a starting point by copyright holders looking to set up agreements for legal and ethical sharing outside of AIDA.

 Copyright holders may also choose to delegate handling of access requests to AIDA, by signing a data transfer agreement with AIDA to specify how sharing is to be carried out.
-AIDA provides [data transfer agreement templates](../templates/#data-transfer-agreements) that can be used for this purpose.
+AIDA provides [data transfer agreement (DTA) templates](../templates/#data-transfer-agreements) that can be used for this purpose.

+### Access request evaluation

+Most often, datasets are shared on the AIDA Data Hub for use in ethical and legal medical diagnostics research.
+The copyright holder is responsible for establishing the eligibility of access requests, but can delegate this responsibility to AIDA using a [data transfer agreement (DTA)](../templates/#data-transfer-agreements).

+This section describes the general reasoning behind how AIDA evaluates access requests.

+The goal of the evaluation is usually to establish whether it will be possible for the provider to sign a data sharing agreement with the requestor, for example using an [AIDA data sharing agreement template](../templates).
+Whether the request can be approved most often depends on the exact language used in the ethical review approval for the research project that generated the data.
+Requests are thus most commonly evaluated similarly as [EPM](https://etikprovningsmyndigheten.se/) would.
+Key concepts include "research institution" ("forskningshuvudman") and "competent researcher" ("ansvarig forskare").
+For context and links to further reading, please cf the [Legal discussion](../legal/), specifically [this paragraph](../legal/#research-institution).

+In short: The recipient should have proven capability to carry out medical diagnostics research.

+For this, two questions should initially be answered satisfactorily:

+1. **What research institution in what country is making the request?**
+This research
+institution will be responsible for safeguarding the data, according to its own policies and (inter-)national data protection regulations.
+Typically, this should be a university.
+AIDA's view is that research can also be carried out at companies, however companies may need to motivate in more detail how their planned activities can be considered research.

+2. **What researcher will be responsible for overseeing the research activities?**
+This
+researcher should have necessary qualifications and competence to ensure the research activities are carried out according to policies and regulations at 1) above.
+Typically, this person should be affiliated with 1) above, and have a Ph d degree (or better academic qualifications) in a relevant field.

+#### Examples of where data sharing has not been possible

+AIDA has encountered some cases where it has not been possible to approve an access request or to sign a data sharing agreement.

+This can for example involve cases where:

+1. It has not been possible to engage an authorized signatory on behalf of the recipient research institution.
+2. It has not been possible to engage a recipient scientist holding sufficient research qualifications to oversee the research activities, e.g. for lack of a Ph d degree, convincing publication track record, or sufficiently closely related field of expertise.
+3. It has not been possible to engage a suitable recipient scientist, at the recipient research institution.
+4. The recipient research institution is neither a university nor convincingly active in the field of medical imaging diagnostics research (often in combination with one or more of the above factors).